97 new coronavirus cases reported in UP; total mounts to 2,742

 He said 3,328 samples were sent for testing on Sunday and 4,021 samples in all were tested along with the previous ones.
 He said 2,024 people have been kept in isolation, while 11,049 people are in quarantine.

 Prasad also said tests were being conducted in 20 laboratories in the state.
-PTI SMI TDS TDS
+PTI SMI IJT

 ALSO READ